In Person Session

 To address the growing interest and need for sector-focused workforce development, the Metcalf Foundation established the Toronto Sector Skills Academy in 2016 to foster leadership and invest in local talent that understands and can apply sector strategies to the local economy.
 This leadership program is the first of its kind in Canada, and is offered by Metcalf in partnership with The Aspen Institute.

-During this webinar, Inclusive Local Economies Program Director Adriana Beemans will provide an overview of the 10-month program and answer questions in advance of its February 5, 2018 application deadline.
+During these sessions, Inclusive Local Economies Program Director Adriana Beemans will provide an overview of the 10-month program and answer questions in advance of its February 16, 2018 application deadline.
 Attendance is strongly encouraged for those considering applying to the program.
 However, it is not a prerequisite for submitting an application.

 For detailed information about the Toronto Sector Skills Academy.

-If you have questions in advance of the information session, please contact email@example.com.
+If you have questions in advance of the information session or if you would like to arrange for one-on-one support in preparing your application, please contact email@example.com.